nunobrum/spicelib/README.md

 * Alternative contact : nuno.brum@gmail.com

 ## History ##
+* Version 0.5
+  * Reading QSPICE .AC and .OP simulation results
+  * Parsing of QSPICE log and measure files
 * Version 0.4
   * Implementing the callback argument in the SimRunner class.
   * Moved simulator classes into a separate package.